alexsclim/TravelBook/README.md

 Start your rails server with
 `rails s`

 Go to `localhost:3000` to use the application.

+You will need to obtain the local_env file from me for AWS keys since images are stored on S3.

 ### To run test suite
 To run the whole test suite, run `bundle exec rspec spec`.